Dental and Oral Health

 Biochemical Analysis Laboratory:

-- Methodology consultation
+- Methodology consultation and novel assay development

 - Performs assays not routinely available through the Hospital Clinical Laboratory, e.g. cytokines, growth factors, hormones